lm3nitro/Projects/Routing and Switching/Netgear/Linux Sniffing Interface.md

 ```

 > [!NOTE]
-> You can set multiple options in one "ethtool" command, but this can be problematic if your card doesn't support all of the settings.
-To avoid this, you could invoke ethtool for each option like this:
+> Multiple options can be set in one "ethtool" command, but this can be problematic if the card doesn't support all of the settings.
+To avoid this, the invoke ethtool can be used for each option like this:
 > ```
 > ethtool -K eth0 rx off
 > ethtool -K eth0 tx off